Optimize Your Casting Materials: How to Clarify Your Casting DNA™

 I was cast because 12-year-old boys are often scrappy, gamine, resilient, and self-possessed.
 These were all qualities I naturally had.

 The signal wasn’t wrong.
-It just wasn’t fully understood.
+I just didn’t fully understand it.

 That distinction changes everything.